nguyenquanghungktmt/Python-crawl-data-tool/README.md

-# Python-crawl-data-tool
+## Python-crawl-data-tool

-Crawl data using Python Selenium
+#Description
+This tool uses Python Selenium to crawl data of stock and price from website https://banggia.hnx.vn/